by Heather Matheson

 Investors’ focus on early and seed-stage investments two weeks ago was surely encouraging for the youngest clean technology start-ups, but it also drove down the weekly tally of dollars invested to its lowest level this quarter ($22 million across 12 deals).
 Last week, however, saw the return of a few bigger deals which helped that metric climb back to a healthy $111 million (albeit spread across a shorter list of 10 venture deals).

 Leading the week was San Francisco-based Climate Corporation, formerly Weatherbill, with the close of a $50 million Series C round led by new investor The Founders Fund.
-The company operates at the intersection of big data and agriculture, crunching the numbers on weather patterns and farmers’ crops to supply growers with specially-tailored insurance …
+The company operates at the intersection of big data and agriculture, crunching the numbers on weather patterns and farmers’ crops to supply growers with specially-tailored insurance against …

 by Sara Strope